-We take a look at the 512GB MTS800 From Transcend
+We took a look at the 512GB MTS800 From Transcend

 Transcend offers us today an M.2 SATA interface SSD for review.
 It is the MTS800, with a 512GB NAND capacity offering as much as 550MB/s read and 460MB/s write performance as claimed.
 The MTS800 M.2 SSD is fit for those who needs the power and capacity to match without sacrificing portability or size limitations on the medium where it will be applied.